REVIEW: Hostess Brownies made with M&M’s & Hostess Brownies made with Milky Way

 One bite in and I had one glaring thought – I miss the M&M’s.
 That’s because Hostess Brownies made with Milky Way lack the much-needed crunch factor.
 The brownie’s texture is a layer of chewy candy upon a chewy base.
 What I love most about a Milky Way is that satisfying snap of the hardened milk chocolate, moments before unleashing the gooey caramel inside.
 These brownies completely miss that sensation.

 Truth be told, the flavor of the caramel is almost lost entirely behind the sweet chocolate and bitter cocoa.
 Knowing the caramel is there helps pick up on it ever-so-slightly.
 But with my fat eyes closed expecting pure bliss, I wouldn’t have been able to tell the featured candy bar was the Milky Way if you didn’t tell me.

 Fat Kid Tested, Fat Kid Disappointed Rating: 7 out of 10

 How Many Milky Ways I Used to Eat During Gym Class Rating: 3 out of 10

 Pornography for fat kid’s everywhere, the fun factor on Hostess Brownies made with M&M’s and Hostess Brownies made with Milky Way is through the roof.
-However, the execution on the more complex one – the Milky Way – needs work.
-If the thought of your favorite candy bars mixed into highly processed brownies gets your panties in a jumble, go with the M&M version.
-M&M’s never steer us wrong.
+However, the execution needs work especially on the Milky Way version.

 To keep up with all of our products finds and Junk Bantering in real time, follow us on social media at the links below!